RajBehere0190/VPC-with-servers-in-private-subnets-and-NAT/README.md

 **Routing**

 When you create this VPC by using the Amazon VPC console, we create a route table for the public subnets with local routes and routes to the internet gateway.
 We also create a route table for the private subnets with local routes, and routes to the NAT gateway, egress-only internet gateway, and gateway VPC endpoint.

+**Security**
+ We might create for the security group that you associate with your servers.
+The security group must allow traffic from the load balancer over the listener port and protocol.
+It must also allow health check traffic.